A graceful resolution

 Grace Islet has strong conservation values that make it a good fit for our work in British Columbia.
 The West Coast is a key focal area for us in 2015, where natural spaces are facing heavy pressure from development.
-Our conservation mapping and strategic planning shows that the Southern Gulf Islands are a top conservation priority, and work that we can do here is both urgent and extremely valuable
+Our conservation mapping and strategic planning shows that the Southern Gulf Islands are a top conservation priority.
+Work here is both urgent and extremely valuable.

 Despite its small size, Grace Islet contains important Garry oak habitat, as well as intertidal habitat for herring and other marine life.
 As part of the rare Coastal Douglas-fir ecosystem zone, Grace Islet will become a small haven of conservation in an area where the majority of the original habitat has been converted through urban and agricultural development.

 Small islands and islets are of particular interest to conservation.
-These islands and islets can be great protectors of the area's natural biodiversity, as they are less likely to have invasive plants and animals disturbing the natural ecosystem, and can act as seed banks for the native plants of this area.
+They can be great protectors of the area's natural biodiversity, as they are less likely to have invasive plants and animals disturbing the natural ecosystem, and can act as seed banks for the native plants of this area.